port-labs/port-docs/docs/build-your-software-catalog/define-your-data-model/relate-blueprints/relate-blueprints.md

 # Relate Blueprints 🔀

-Relations allow you to model the connections between different assets in your software catalog.
+Relations define connections between blueprints results into dependency reflection of assets in your software catalog.

 ## What is a relation?

 Relations enable us to make connections between blueprints, consequently connecting the entities based on these blueprints.
-Doing so provides logical context to the software catalog.
+That provides logical context to the software catalog.

 ## Use cases for relations 💡